vivekascoder/libman-vue/README.md

 - [ ] Fix the transition in Tab.
 - [ ] Change the design of Navbar. (#navbar-layout)
 - [ ] Make a page to search the Books,
-- [ ] Implement an image upload on Book add.
+- [x] Implement an image upload on Book add.
 - [x] Implement the firebase database to store the image.
 - [ ] Fix the navigation issue in Navbar component.
 - [ ] Implement a feature to make some books favorite.
+- [x] Chart integration where we can see the traffic on the website.
+- [ ] Create a add category page.

 ## navbar layout